decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐⭐So if I were to design my own DID Method, where to start?
 How to approach the design?
 </summary><br>
+In short, if you were to design your own, your ideas would have gone through so much scrutiny by the _existing_ method designers, that the question is obsolete.
+Put differently: you sure got the balls if you dare design your own before having thoroughly studied the hard work of others in the field.<br><br>

 The open-endedness and extensibility of DIDs is liberating, daunting, and staggeringly complex.
 What can you put into a DID Doc?
 What are the tradeoffs?